halomademeapc/GravyVrc.Summoner/README.md

 ## Technical Bits
 ### Libraries
-Summoner's UI is built on MAUI with .NET 7.
+Summoner's UI is built on Windows App SDK + WinUI 3 with .NET 6.
 The app talks to your NFC reader using [pcsc-sharp](https://github.com/danm-de/pcsc-sharp) and to VRChat via [VRCOscLib](https://github.com/ChanyaVRC/VRCOscLib).
 Data is serialized using [MessagePack](https://github.com/neuecc/MessagePack-CSharp).

 ### Data Format
 Data is stored on the tags in 4-byte blocks using the following arrangement: